 Make Use of the Walls

-Wall mounted peg or hook racks: Take advantage of the blank space on the walls by installing hanging racks for extra storage.
-If this is placed in the backsplash area, this can be a decorative holding place for your pots and pans.
+Wall-mounted peg or hook racks: Take advantage of the blank space on the walls by installing hanging racks for extra storage.
+If these racks are placed in the backsplash area, they can be a decorative holding place for your pots and pans.
 If these hooks are next to the doorway, you can hang aprons or jackets if the door leads outside.

 Magnetic knife rack: Instead of having a knife block that takes up room on your counter, consider a knife rack as an alternative.
-This will serve as an easy organized storage place for your cutlery using the most minimal space.
+This will be an easy, organized storage place for your cutlery using the most minimal space.
 Not recommended if you have small children present with easy access to sharp objects.

-Use magnets for the refrigerator: This is one of those pieces of advice that is so obvious, it is almost not worth mentioning.
-However, there are magnetic canisters, writing boards, pen holders, and calendars that can be stuck onto the refrigerator’s metal surface.
-Consider magnetic stationery organizers or even a hook for your measuring spoons to this easy to access place.
+Use magnets for the refrigerator: This is one of those pieces of advice that is so obvious it is almost not worth mentioning.
+However, magnetic canisters, writing boards, pen holders, and calendars can be stuck onto the refrigerator’s metal surface.
+Consider magnetic stationery organizers or a hook for measuring spoons in this easy-to-access place.

 Kitchen Sink

-Single bowl sink: If space is at a premium, you may want to consider having a single bowl sink rather than double bowls.
-This is a matter of having either two sinks for convenience or having more surface space in your kitchen.
+Single-bowl sink: If space is at a premium, you may want to consider having a single-bowl sink rather than double bowls.
+This is a matter of having either two sinks for convenience or more surface space in your kitchen.
 If you already have a dishwasher in your kitchen, this option adds one or two extra feet to your countertop.

-Kitchen sink cutting board: Having a cutting board fitting your sink will be both convenient and add surface space in your kitchen.
+Kitchen sink cutting board: Having a cutting board fit your sink will be convenient and add surface space to your kitchen.
 You can easily shove disposable food scraps into the sink so that the cutting board messes are easy to clean.
-The cutting board can either live at the sink or stored away in the lower cabinets for your benefit.
+The cutting board can either live at the sink or be stored away in the lower cabinets.

-Multiple functioning kitchen island: There is a common misconception that if you have an island counter, it makes your kitchen crowded or even smaller.
+Multiple functioning kitchen islands: A common misconception is that having an island counter makes your kitchen crowded or even smaller.
 But if you have a proportionally small island in relation to your kitchen, it will add extra storage space.
 Furthermore, you can make the island mobile and versatile with different drawers, cabinets, and kitchen functions.

 Use your kitchen counter as an eating space: If you have a large enough countertop, you have a new eating place in lieu of the dining room table.
-Traditionally, people have dining room tables because of the group interaction but this bar-like solution is great with small kitchens.
+Traditionally, people have dining room tables because of group interaction, but this bar-like solution is great for small kitchens.
 All you need a few bar stools that are a comfortable height for your kitchen countertop and you are set!

-Install a fold-down table: If you want an extra surface space and you have room on your wall, you can install a fold-down table.
-This table forms when you pull the handle and legs form as the surface becomes horizontal with the floor.
-This is great if you need the occasional surface but conveniently need it to go away without taking more room.
+Install a fold-down table: If you want extra surface space and you have room on your wall, you can install a fold-down table.
+This table forms when you pull the handle, and legs form as the surface becomes horizontal with the floor.
+This is great if you need the occasional surface but conveniently need it to go away without taking up more room.

 Appliances

-Smaller versions of appliances: If you are doing a remodel of your kitchen, you may want to consider smaller versions of existing appliances.
-There are narrower versions of range tops, ovens, dishwashing machines and microwaves you can install to reclaim space.
+Smaller versions of appliances: If you are remodeling your kitchen, you may want to consider smaller versions of existing appliances.
+You can install narrower versions of range tops, ovens, dishwashing machines, and microwaves to reclaim space.

-Multiple function fixtures: Look at various appliances that can be installed or placed on your countertop that serve multiple uses.
-Although it costs more, there are kitchen faucets with boiling hot and cold drinking water from the same tap.
-You can look at steamers that cook both rice and vegetables, and range ovens that perform toaster and microwave options.
+Multiple-function fixtures: Look at various appliances that can be installed or placed on your countertop and serve multiple uses.
+Although they cost more, there are kitchen faucets that boil hot and cold drinking water from the same tap.
+You can also look at steamers that cook both rice and vegetables and range ovens that perform toaster and microwave options.

 Making the Space Look Bigger

-Use a mirrored backsplash: The kitchen backsplash is an often neglected area when it back serves a foundation for the rest of the space.
+Use a mirrored backsplash: The kitchen backsplash is an often neglected area that serves as a foundation for the rest of the space.
 Using mirrors on one of these walls gives the illusion of doubling the size of the room.
-As a reflective surface, any light source can also be duplicated, resulting in making the room brighter.
+As a reflective surface, any light source can also be duplicated, making the room brighter.

-Use a white kitchen color scheme: If you want your smaller kitchen to look bigger than it is, give your kitchen an all-white makeover.
-White looks as if there was less space used in your kitchen and reflects light to make your kitchen brighter.
+Use a white kitchen color scheme: If you want your smaller kitchen to look bigger than it is, give it an all-white makeover.
+White looks as if less space was used in your kitchen and reflects light to make your kitchen brighter.
 As an alternative, using lighter natural wood uniformly throughout your space can give the same impression to a lesser degree.